react-native-community/discussions-and-proposals/proposals/0929-legacy-architecture-removal.md

 #### Android Internal APIs

-The following classes are marked as Kotlin `internal` and planned for removal.
+The following classes are marked as `internal` in Kotlin and are planned for removal.

 As those classes are `internal` you should not be accessing them directly and it should be safe to either remove them or stub them.